 Miranda Lambert is one of the most important voices in country music.
 Put simply, she's a legend in the making.
 If you ever wondered what it's like to watch somebody like Loretta Lynn or Johnny Cash in their heyday, well, it looks a lot like watching Miranda Lambert do her thing right now.

-In 2018, she won her eighth straight ACM Award for Female Vocalist of the Year, surpassing Reba McEntire for the most wins in the category.
-She owns 25 ACMs all in all, plus 13 CMA Awards (and many more to come this year during The Weight Of These Wings' eligibility) and two Grammy Awards.
+In 2019, she won her ninth straight ACM Award for Female Vocalist of the Year, surpassing Reba McEntire for the most wins in the category.
+She owns 27 ACMs all in all, plus 13 CMA Awards, and two Grammy Awards.

-With six major label records under her belt (each one arguably better than the last), she's got a wealth of material to choose from.
+With seven major-label records under her belt (and three with her band, the Pistol Annies), she's got a wealth of material to choose from.
 Picking the best country songs from one of the best country singers and writers of our day ain't easy.
 But we did it so you don't have to.
 Here are the 10 best Miranda Lambert songs.

 10. "Only Prettier"

 Off her 2009 studio album Revolution, "Only Prettier" is Miranda Lambert's fiery side to a T. If there were only one song to summarize her snarky side, this would be it.
 The song, co-written with Natalie Hemby, perfectly captures the backhanded southern politeness so many of us grew up knowing all too well.

 9. "Gunpowder & Lead"

 "Gunpowder & Lead" became Lambert's highest-charting single to date in 2008 and the first top 10 of her career.
 Considering it's the album opener on Crazy Ex-Girlfriend, it certainly suits the title.
 Nearly 10 years later, "Gunpowder & Lead" remains a huge fan favorite and one of country's best "stand up for yourself" songs.

 The title track off her debut album, "Kerosene" was a "co-write" with Steve Earle.
 Well, not really.
 But Lambert gave him credit for unconsciously inspiring her in the melody and structure.
 Which is really quite unconventional, especially for a young artist on her debut record.
 The song certainly sparked a bit of the "fire starter" persona around a then 20-year-old Lambert.

 7. "Over You"